darosh/px-stream/README.md

 - Devices and assets are designed to be mostly lightweight and run at 60 to 120 FPS on MacBook M1 Pro.
 - Power status, energy saving options and floating/fullscreen preview window status may affect real FPS.
 - Most of the processing is done with OpenGL on GPU so they should not affect Ableton CPU based sound processing.
 - Optimizing resources loaded from assets is recommended: smaller dimensions for images and smaller format (WEBP) and smaller dimensions and CPU friendly codec (HAP) for videos
+- Some devices, especially the postprocessing ones like the [FX Pass](#fx-pass) is better to use only once &mdash; before the final output

 ✨ `TIP` To guess the impact of device on performance select 0 FPS in [PX World](#px-world) and turn on the `Show FPS` switch in extended (`[...]` button) [PX Mix View](#px-mix-view) device